This post may contain affiliate links.

 - Dairy-free: Add a tomato instead of yogurt to make a dairy-free chutney.

-- More: Other common variations: ginger, black salt, chat masala, jaggery, sugar syrup, and raw mango.
+- More: Black salt, chat masala, jaggery, sugar syrup, and raw mango can be added to this chutney.

 - Use a clean spoon for serving.

-- Store in the fridge and chutney stays good for a week or more.
+- Store in the fridge and the chutney stays good for a week or more.

 - Freeze the excess chutney.

-- Discard if mold appears, chutney smells bad or turns really sour.
+- Discard if mold appears, chutney smells bad, or turns sour.